Vehicle extrication: Vehicular technical rescue techniques

+The dashboard and steering column can intrude into the passenger compartment and crush a patient or restrict their movement.
+A dash roll, or dash relocation aims to create space by moving the dashboard away from the patient.

 Additional risks

+Airbags

 Active systems such as airbags make cutting into a vehicle more complicated: when they are not set off during the crash (e.g. in a vehicle struck from the rear or a rollover), extrication operations may set them off.
 This can cause additional trauma to the victim or to the rescuers.
 Airbags can remain active anywhere from 5 seconds to 20 minutes after being disconnected from the car's battery.
 This is one of the reasons rescuers disconnect the vehicle's battery and wait before cutting into a vehicle.

+Hood Hinge Struts

 Hood hinge struts can pose a great amount of danger to rescuers who are extricating a victim from a car that had any significant heat in the engine compartment.
 According to the strut manufacturers, these sealed and pressurized struts are designed to operate at temperatures ranging from 40 degrees Fahrenheit to 284 degrees Fahrenheit.
 No manufacturer could provide any evidence that any testing at temperatures above 284 degrees Fahrenheit had ever been conducted.
 During a vehicle fire, especially an engine compartment fire, the two hood hinge struts will be exposed to high heat levels.
 Since there is no pressure relief "valve" on any of these sealed and pressurized struts, the units can fail violently when overheated.
 Unfortunately for firefighters, this failure can actually "launch" the entire strut or just one part of the unit a significant distance off the vehicle like an unguided missile.
 It is the launching of the heated strut that in several incidents across the United States, has caused serious injury to firefighters.

+Hybrid Cars

 New hybrid technologies also include additional high voltage batteries, or batteries located in unusual places.
 These can expose occupants and rescuers to shock, acid or fire hazards if not dealt with correctly.

-Some references to the actual nature of the Hazards : Honda Toyota Ford News Summary More.
+Liquid Petroleum Gas

 Some vehicles have an additional autogas (LPG) tank.
 As the system was not built in, there is a risk of damaging the pipe which is often under the car, releasing the pressurized fuel.
 The risk of this is minimized by locating the line in a protected position during installation.
 Modern installations also have a shutoff solenoid at the tank so that rupture will only release the fuel in the line rather than allowing fuel to come out of the tank.